-- 3.36.
+- 3.35.
+The proposal incorporates a mechanism to manage the consequence of under or over recovery of revenues from Transmission Services Capacity Charges.
+The approach advocated is a capacity-based charge (which for the avoidance of doubt may be positive or negative) on an enduring basis and is levied to the Fully Adjusted Capacity (at any points) apart from that classified as 'Existing Contracts' in order to give full effect to the provisions detailed in Article 35 of the EU Tariff Code. - 3.36.
 From implementation, the charging framework for Transmission Services Revenue will become 100% capacity-based. - 3.36.1.
-The calculation of the capacity prices will, at the time of calculation, take into account the revenue shortfall from any discounts referred to in paragraphs 3.17 to 3.20 and 3.25 of Section 3) in order to adjust the reserve prices such that the amount forecast to be under collected as a result of these discounts is reduced. - 3.36.2.
-The approach in 3.22 means that less revenue will be required to be collected from the Transmission Services Revenue Recovery charges than if it were not carried out.
+The calculation of the capacity prices will, at the time of calculation, take into account the revenue shortfall from any discounts referred to in paragraphs 3.17 to 3.20 and 3.25 of Section 3) in order to adjust the reserve prices such that the amount forecast to be under collected as a result of these discounts is reduced.